VeriBlock/b/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the vBitcoin blockchain.
+Construct a linear, no-fork, best version of the Bitcoinsq blockchain.

 ## Step 1: Download hash list